danbulant/design/src/routes/posts/rust-basics/+page.md

 ---

-Thanks for reading this {story ? "little story (with some documentation)" : "post"}.
+Thanks for reading this post.
 Hope that you learned something (which I did, even during writing of this post).

 *no crabs were harmed in the making of this post.
 I'm not affiliated with any of the mentioned products or companies.*